ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for the [Afar](/prayer/notes/afar.html) people.
+This week we pray for the [Iraqi Arabs](/prayer/notes/iraqi_arabs.html) people.

-If you missed it, we last prayed for the [Iranian Azeri](/prayer/notes/azeri.html).
+If you missed it, we last prayed for the [Afar](/prayer/notes/afar.html).

 ## Prayer App